June 3, 2022

 What Is An FHA Loan Rate?
-Simply put, the FHA loan rate is the interest rate charged on your 15 or 30-year FHA mortgage.
-There are some facts you should know about FHA loan rates that will make understanding them much easier.
+The interest rate that is charged on your 15 or 30-year FHA mortgage.
+There are some facts you should know about FHA loan rates, discount points, and how the rates may vary.

 FHA Loan Rates Are Set By The Lender